adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 |   From ancient gardens under summer skies:
 | New opened buds, and some that soon must shed
 |   Their leaves to earth, that all expectant lies;
-| Some from the paths of poets’ wandering.
+| Some from the paths of poets’ wandering,
-|   Some from the places where young lovers meet.
+|   Some from the places where young lovers meet,
 | Some from the seats of dreamers pondering,
 |   And all most richly red, and honey-sweet.